TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

 ## Moderation Capabilities Overview

 Twitter offers several features for moderating conversations.
-However, with the Free 𝕏 API Plan's focus on write-only operations, moderation capabilities are limited to actions you can take on your own tweets and replies.
+However, with the Free 𝕏 API Plan's focus on write-only operations, moderation capabilities are limited to actions you can take on your own posts and replies.

 ## Available Moderation Actions with Free Tier

 ### Hiding Replies

-One of the few moderation actions available with the Free tier is the ability to hide replies to your tweets:
+One of the few moderation actions available with the Free tier is the ability to hide replies to your posts:

 ```python
 import tweepy